Back to jobs

 Why Join Parasail

-• Join at the ground floor of a high-growth AI infrastructure company
+• Join at the ground floor of a high-growth AI infra company.

-• Direct influence over how we sell and onboard customers
+• Direct influence over how we sell, who we sell to, and what the GTM playbook looks like.

-• Competitive salary, meaningful equity, and hybrid culture
+• Competitive salary, meaningful equity, and a hybrid culture.

 Create a Job Alert